-The mission of the Psycho-Oncology Research Program is to improve quality of life by anticipating, preventing, and alleviating the physical and emotional burden of cancer.
+The mission of the Psycho-Oncology Research Program is to improve quality of life by anticipating, preventing, and alleviating the emotional and physical burden of cancer.

 Stationed out of Tulane University in New Orleans, Louisiana, the Psycho-Oncology Research Program was founded in 2013 by Dr. Hoerger.
 "Psycho-oncology" is the scientific field at the intersection between psychology and oncology.
 The discipline examines how psychosocial factors -- thoughts, emotions, behaviors, relationships, and culture -- contribute to cancer outcomes, as well as how the experience of living with cancer affects patients and their families.
-With the goal of mitigating the physical and emotional burden of cancer, our group has published over 70 articles and chapters and trained over 30 scientists, supported in part by >$1.8 million in federal, state, and local research funds.
+With the goal of mitigating the emotional and physical burden of cancer, our group has published 80 articles and chapters and trained over 30 scientists, supported in part by $2.5 million in federal, state, and local research funds.
 We thank the patients, family members, clinicians, community members, and funders that have made this research possible.

 Palliative Care, especially emphasizing Perceptions, Process & Outcomes Research, and Dissemination and Implementation Research